Lenovo unveils world’s first foldable PC, coming in 2020

 Intel, Microsoft, and LG

 We don’t know much about the device yet, and that’s on purpose.
-But Butler did say that the company has been working on the device for “several years.”
-He further confirmed that Lenovo has been working with partners Intel, Microsoft, and LG on the project from the very beginning.
+But Butler did say that the company has been working on the device for “several years” with partners Intel, Microsoft and LG.
+He confirmed that those three have been part of the project from the very beginning.
 Intel chips and Windows will be powering the foldable ThinkPad.

 LG is responsible for manufacturing the screen, the highlight of the device.
 It’s a 13.3-inch single OLED 2K display with a 4:3 aspect ratio.
+It’s also a touchscreen and will support pen input.
 When folded in half, the width of the device is reduced by 50%, as you might expect.

 “We’re really calling it not an evolution in mobility, but a revolution in mobility,” Butler explained.
 “If you think about a PC, we’re constantly challenging ourselves in driving to thinner, lighter, smaller form factors.
 And you see incremental improvements every year, every generation.
 This device, really leapfrogs across because I’m going to take a full-size notebook and fold it in half.
 So you get that instant jump in portability with the device.”